tbates/tbates.github.io/_posts/2000-11-02-First-steps.markdown

 	mxPath(from = "gear", to = "mpg")
 )
 ```

-PS: You can execute this - it will just re-write the two existing paths.
+*PS*: You can execute this - it will just re-write the two existing paths.
 This introduces a neat power in OpenMx: updating models by overwriting existing elements with new states.

 Next, we allow displacement and number of gears to correlate (a two headed path between them)